usc-isi-i2/dig-etl-engine/docs/advanced2.md

 	...
 }
 ```
-This json is then passed to ETK module.
-Users should read the file using the `raw_content_path` field and process the file appropriately.
+This json is then initiated to a `Document` object and passed to ETK module.
+Users should read the file, in the etk module,  using the `raw_content_path` field and process the file appropriately.

 Example ETK module,
 ```